eetann/notion-tweaks/README.md

 ### Close Slash command menu and Emoji menu
 If you type `Ctrl + q` + `c` while Slach command or Emoji menu is displaying, the menu will be closed.
+Pressing the escape key to do the same thing, so we don't need this feature.

 ![onCloseMenu](./imgs/onCloseMenu.gif)